 Cranford has a stellar cast.
 The scope of the story is such that there are literally dozens of characters, and each is played to perfection.
 Even Tim Curry popping up at the end as the conjurer with the mischievious glint in his eye was priceless.
 There are no small parts in this fabulous film.

 I’m looking forward to reading the book.
 I have good news for Kindle owners: Cranford, along with multiple Gaskell books, are available now for the best price of all: 0.00!
-Go here to download, and the other free books should pop up after you download Cranford.
+Go to Amazon to download, and the other free books should pop up after you download Cranford.

 Fiona has a new novella out, and you’ve got to love this: sexy sea captain’s, spunky librarians and high sea adventure Fi-style.
 Here’s the interview I gave Fiona at Total Exposure on release day.